PreEmptive logo

 </Target>

-Notice that we are passing in certain properties from the build process to the Dotfuscator process.
-Specifically OutDir and OutPath.
-By using project properties with default values we can specify paths in the Dotfuscator project file to allow us to configure the project using the stand-alone Dotfuscator UI, while having the build process handle where they actually are at build time.
+Notice that we are passing in specific properties from the build process to the Dotfuscator process.
+Specifically, OutDir and OutPath.
+By using project properties with default values, we can specify paths in the Dotfuscator project file, allowing us to configure the project using the stand-alone Dotfuscator UI while having the build process handle where they actually are at build time.

-In order for the Xamarin platform specific build process to properly find the obfuscated assemblies, they have to be copied back into the original assembly locations after obfuscation.
-Android has an additional restriction in that the original obfuscated PCL must be copied back to its project specific location as well.
+For the Xamarin platform-specific build process to properly find the obfuscated assemblies, they must be copied back into the original assembly locations after obfuscation.
+Android has an additional restriction in that the original obfuscated PCL must also be copied back to its project-specific location.
 The easiest way to accomplish this is to have a post-build event in the Dotfuscator project to do the copying:

 Once these steps are complete, you should be able to see Dotfuscator’s build output during your builds in either Visual Studio or Xamarin Studio:

-This will produce output packages containing obfuscated assemblies ready for deployment and testing!
+This will produce output packages containing obfuscated assemblies that are ready for deployment and testing!

 Example Dotfuscator File

-This is a fully configured Dotfuscator file for an Android project as described in this post.
-Note especially the use of properties as well as the post-build event.
+This is a fully configured Dotfuscator file for an Android project, as described in this post.
+Note the use of properties and the post-build event.

 <?xml version="1.0" encoding="utf-8" standalone="no"?>